tomlin7/biscuit-extensions/README.md

-# Biscuit Extensions Repository (WIP)
+# Biscuit Extensions Repository
-The Biscuit Extensions Repository is currently in progress and actively being developed.
-Although the Extensions API is not yet fully documented, efforts are underway to provide comprehensive documentation for extension developers.
+The Biscuit Extensions Repository stores the extensions for the [Biscuit Code Editor](https://github.com/billyeatcookies/Biscuit) and currently is a work in progress and actively being developed.

+## Contributing your Extension
+You can contribute the awesome extensions you've made for Biscuit here, I'm happy to see what all amazing ideas yall bring up!
+Follow these steps:

+1. Add your extension's script to   `extensions/` directory
+2. Add your extension to `extensions.toml` and the process is complete

+## About
+To contribute to the Biscuit project, visit the [Biscuit GitHub repository](https://github.com/billyeatcookies/Biscuit).

-For the latest information and updates on the progress of the repository, please refer to the related issue: [#56 Biscuit Extensions Repository (WIP)]( https://github.com/billyeatcookies/Biscuit/issues/56).
+For the latest information and updates on the extensions repository and API, please refer to the issue: [#56 Biscuit Extensions Repository]( https://github.com/billyeatcookies/Biscuit/issues/56).

-> **Note**
-> To contribute to the Biscuit project, visit the [Biscuit GitHub repository](https://github.com/billyeatcookies/Biscuit).
-Your contributions and support are greatly appreciated! 🧡